Brite Advisors Pty Ltd

 progress a strategy to ultimately manage and return Client AuM back to Beneficiaries in an equitable manner.

-This means that only the Receivers and their authorised representatives can deal with the Property of Brite Advisors, as authorised by the Court Orders.
+This means that only the Receivers and their authorised representatives can lawfully deal with the Property of Brite Advisors, as authorised by the Court Orders.

-17. Is the Client AuM Segregated?
+16. Is the Client AuM Segregated?

-18. Can the Receivers provide me with an updated investment statement?
+17. Can the Receivers provide me with an updated investment statement?

-19. Can I withdraw funds?
+18. Can I withdraw funds?

-an eligible Beneficiary may not withdraw more than 50% of the recorded value of their investment, calculated by reference to the value of a Beneficiaries’ cash holdings and model portfolio assets as at 13 December 2023.
+declining to assess or process a withdrawal request where that withdrawal would result in total withdrawals since 9 November 2023 exceeding more than 50% of the recorded value of their investment, calculated by reference to the value of a Beneficiaries’ cash holdings and model portfolio assets as at 13 December 2023.

 The protocol is intended to enable those Beneficiaries who have relied on regular withdrawals from their pension investments to continue to have access to those amounts, in a way that is fair and does not prejudice other Beneficiaries, given the identified variance in the Client AuM.